postgres-ai/postgres-howtos/0010_flamegraphs_for_postgres.md

 (5 rows)
 ```

 In this case, the planning time is really low, sub-millisecond – but I encountered with cases, when planning happened to be extremely slow, many seconds or even dozens of seconds.
-And it turned out (thanks to flamegraphs!) that analysing the Merge Join paths was the reason, so with "set enable_mergejoin = off" the planning time dropped to very low, sane values.
+And it turned out (thanks to flamegraphs!) that analyzing the Merge Join paths was the reason, so with "set enable_mergejoin = off" the planning time dropped to very low, sane values.
 But this is another story.

 ## Some good mate
 - Brendan Gregg's books: "Systems Performance" and "BPF Performance Tools"
-- Brendant Gregg's talks – for example, ["eBPF: Fueling New Flame Graphs & more • Brendan Gregg"](https://youtube.com/watch?v=HKQR7wVapgk) (video, 67 min)
+- Brendan Gregg's talks – for example, ["eBPF: Fueling New Flame Graphs & more • Brendan Gregg"](https://youtube.com/watch?v=HKQR7wVapgk) (video, 67 min)
 - [Profiling with perf](https://wiki.postgresql.org/wiki/Profiling_with_perf) (Postgres wiki)

 ---